SUMMER AT NEW ROADS

 Registration Is Open

-Our range of Summer Program offerings provide themed weekly camps along with specific classes to support and extend student learning.
+Our range of Summer Program offerings provides themed weekly camps along with specific classes to support and extend student learning.
 We will extend the same outstanding, neuroscience-informed pedagogy that are hallmarks of New Roads’ engaging human-centered approach to education.

 Incoming Grades 1-5